allan-tulane/sp24-assignment-02-RaymondLiu567/assignment-02.md

       time.

     What are the asymptotic running times of each of these algorithms?
+The running times for the three given recurrence relations are:
+i.
+O(n^log2 5)
+ii.
+O(2^n)
+iii.
+O(n^2 log n)
     Which algorithm would you choose?
+1. The function O(n^log2 5), which is roughly equivalent to O(n^2.32), has a growth rate determined by the logarithm of 5 base 2, approximately 2.32.
+2. The function O(2^n) increases exponentially, implying that its growth rate surpasses any polynomial function for sufficiently large values of n.
+3. The function O(n^2 log n) increases faster than polynomials of degree less than 2 but more slowly than polynomials of degree greater than 2.
+Considering these growth rates, O(n^2 log n) is identified as having the fastest running time among the three given options.
+This is because its growth rate is lower than that of O(n^log2 5) and significantly lower than the exponential growth rate of O(2^n).

 3. Now that you have some practice solving recurrences, let's work on implementing some algorithms.
 In lecture we discussed a divide and